Fact-checked by the CapitalLendingNews editorial team

 - The project is one of several phased over 12–18 months.

-Borrowers with strong credit profiles — FICO 720+ — often qualify for the most competitive fintech installment loan rates.
+Borrowers with strong credit profiles, FICO 720 and above, often qualify for the most competitive installment loan rates.
 If your profile has gaps, explore how alternative data approval works in our overview of fintech lenders using bank transaction data for loan approval.
 Also worth reviewing: the risk of taking multiple fintech loans simultaneously, covered in depth in our piece on fintech loan stacking and how to avoid it.

-Key Takeaway: For home repair projects over $5,000 with a defined scope, fintech installment loans are the smarter default choice in 2025 — they cost less, protect your credit utilization, and offer fixed payments.
+Key Takeaway: For home repair projects over $5,000 with a defined scope, fintech installment loans are the smarter default choice, they cost less, protect your credit utilization, and offer fixed payments.
 The CFPB’s loan comparison tool can help you evaluate specific offers side by side.

 Frequently Asked Questions